mapping-british-empire/MappingBritishEmpire/README.md

 The MakeMapsInShiny directory includes the scripts to make Shiny maps, the data used to make the maps--mappable versions of the [CLIWOC](https://webs.ucm.es/info/cliwoc/) and [Slave Voyages](https://www.slavevoyages.org) data, and a .tsv for each text of all the place names my Stanford NER model identified.
 The CLIWOC data was restricted to just British voyages; the Slave Voyages data was restricted to British voyages after 1750, and excludes the ports of return.

 To view the maps, download the MakeMapsInShiny directory.
-You will also need to [install RStudio](https://www.rstudio.com/products/rstudio/download/).
+I suggest [installing RStudio](https://www.rstudio.com/products/rstudio/download/), but you can also run R from the command line.

 To run the interactive Shiny app and create your own maps, [set your working directory](https://www.ucl.ac.uk/~uctqiax/PUBLG100/2015/faq/setwd.html) to the MakeMapsInShiny directory.
 Then, run the app:
 ```